We are on the frontlines of advocating for critical health services for those most at risk of being left behind.

 Clinic activity across programs has returned to 90% of normal volume.

-In most countries, clinics have carefully resumed operations with adjustments to treatment protocols to ensure patient and healthcare provider safety.
-As transportation and other systems reopened, the number of patients visiting clinics has steadily increased, returning to near-normal levels through the end of 2020.
+By August, in most countries, clinics had carefully resumed operations with adjustments to treatment protocols to ensure patient and healthcare provider safety.
+As transportation and other systems reopened, the number of patients visiting clinics steadily increased, returning to near-normal levels through the end of 2020.

 Our priority remains the health and safety of our patients and providers.

 We are providing PPE and enforcing social distancing at health facilities to ensure providers can safely offer patients care.
 We worked with partners to devise reopening procedures, including prioritizing care based on stage of treatment and patient’s age, and planning for higher volumes as we work through the significant backlog of children born with clubfoot in the last several months.
 In parallel, we are also creating contingency plans in anticipation of longer delays or virus resurgences in some countries.
 MiracleFeet-supported clinics are subject to local government and hospital-level safety procedures in response to coronavirus, and their decisions to reopen must comply with those policies as well.